zaq0718/A-Two-decision-Unfolding-Tree-Model/README.md

-# Item Response Theory Tree Model (IRtree) and Generalized Graded Unfolding Model(GGUM)
+# Tree-based Item Response Theory Model (IRtree) and Generalized Graded Unfolding Model(GGUM)
 A hybird model is combined with an IRtree and a GGUM.

 Files: